Registers of Scotland: Closure of the Sasine Register

 Following the 'live' date for each county, it was no longer competent to record deeds concerning a property in that county in the General Register of Sasines.
 Instead a new voluntary application had to be made to the Land Register of Scotland.
 Over time the Land Register began to be filled as property changed hands, necessitating a new application in the Land Register.
 Under the Abolition of Feudal Tenure (Scotland) Act 2000, the abolition of feudalism also took place on 28 November 2004, ending the historic feudal nature of the Register of Sasines.

 However, large swathes of land in Scotland still remained registered in the General Register of Sasines, and this coupled with the working problems of the Land Registration (Scotland) Act 1979 led to the Scottish Law Commission's Report on Land Registration (2010, SLC Report 222).
 The result of this report was the recommendation of the whole-scale reform of the Land Register.
-The recommendations of the report were accepted by the Scottish Government and the Land Registration (Scotland) Act 2012 was passed by the Scottish Parliament.
+The recommendations of the report were accepted by the Scottish Government and the Land Registration etc. (Scotland) Act 2012 was passed by the Scottish Parliament.
 The GRS is now projected to close by 2024, with all recorded land moved to the Land Register.

-Unregistered land still found in the Register of Sasines includes land such as large estates that have remained in the same family for generations, land owned by local authorities historically owned by other local government bodies such as burghs or town councils (this is commonly the case with parks managed by local authorities) and land owned by the Forestry and Land Scotland and other public bodies etc. The 2012 act has gone further to initiate this transfer, such as the introduction of Keeper induced Registration.
-However it remains to be seen whether the Sasine Register will closed by 2024.
+Unregistered land still found in the Register of Sasines includes land such as large estates that have remained in the same family for generations, land owned by local authorities historically owned by other local government bodies such as burghs or town councils (this is commonly the case with parks managed by local authorities) and land owned by the Forestry and Land Scotland and other public bodies etc. The 2012 act has gone further to initiate this transfer, such as the introduction of keeper-induced registration.
+However it remains to be seen whether the Sasine Register will be closed by 2024.

+Registers of Moveable Transactions

+The Moveable Transactions (Scotland) Act 2023 has modernised the law in Scotland in relation to transferring claims and taking security over moveable property through the creation of two new RoS registers.

+The Register of Assignations (RoA) and the Register of Statutory Pledges (RSP) were launched on 1 April 2025.

+RoA allows claims to payment to legally transfer in Scotland through registration of an assignation in that register.

+RSP allows a fixed security over physical moveable property, intellectual property, or financial instruments to be created without first giving up ownership or possession by registering a statutory pledge in that register.

+Ensure you read our guidance before registering or searching.